prellgroup/Collidoscope/README.md

 See section 4 to see what command line arguments you should use and when, in order to compute your CCS.

 WINDOWS:

+Update as of 8/1/2019: To install in Windows, please see the document "Collidoscope installation for Windows.docx", which gives much more detailed instructions than below!

+(older, less detailed instructions:)
 As prerequisites, Collidoscope requires a c++ compiler and MSMPI.
 I believe that any compiler will work if you prefer to use a specific compiler, but we compiled Collidoscope using Microsoft Visual Studio, which you can download at